bartificer/programming-by-stealth/docs/_tidbits/tidbit19.md

    5. Sufficient documentation (in the NPM description)

 Given many of those choices were made a decade ago, I'm relieved that only one might need to be replaced in the medium term 🙂

+**Start of Tidbit 19c —Show notes not yet proofread beyond this point**

 ## Building a Javascript CLI